PaycheckCalculatorOnline logo

 California vs Texas Tax Comparison

 California and Texas are the two most populous states in America — and they represent the starkest ideological divide in state tax policy.
 California uses a progressive income tax topping out at 13.3%.
 Texas has zero state income tax.
-For workers evaluating a job offer, a relocation, or simply trying to understand why their California friend seems to earn "more" but always complains about money, this comparison explains exactly where every dollar goes — and which state really wins financially.
+For workers evaluating a job offer, a relocation, or simply trying to understand why their California friend seems to earn "more" but always complains about money, this comparison explains where every dollar actually goes — and which state wins financially at different income levels.

 Calculate Your Take-Home Pay